MiguelOteo/Telemedicine-Patient-Desktop-App/README.md

 1. If you haven't got an account created yet (keep reading, in the other case go to step 4), you have to click in the "Sign Up" button, to register a new account.

 2. Once you clicking on the button a new tab is shown requesting to know some data to create the new account.
 It's important to bear in mind that every bound must be filled with the data required.
-After all was be completed you can click on
+After all was be completed you can click on the "Create account" button.

 <div align="center">
 <img src="DocumentationDependencies/2_1.png" width="600" border-radius=5% padding=100% />